 After 60-67 days 1-4 kittens are born though 2 is most common.
 These kittens are blind and helpless with a greyish, woolly coat.
 The mother establishes a den which she may build from tall grass or build in an abandoned burrow.

 At 9-13 days old their eyes begin to open.
 At 4 weeks old they get their first taste for meat.
 By 4-7moths old they are feeding solely on meat.
 Males are normally kicked out of home straight after this while some females stay with their mom for 2 years.
 It can take up to 2 years for them to reach sexual maturity.

 Between 1 and 2 years old they will be sexually mature

 Servals can purr like most cats.
 They are also able to hiss, cackle, meow, grunt, cackle and emit a high pitched chirp.
 They can also communicate through scent marking by spraying urine onto trees and bushes.
-This shows where their territory and keeps other animals out of it.
+This marks where their territory is and keeps other animals out of it.